 Here we give you a labneh recipe to make labneh cheese, a fantastic idea for a healthy breakfast, a quick dinner, a snack, or mezza.
 Labneh, labne or labaneh as it’s called in Arabic, is very popular in Lebanon, Syria and Palestine.

 The consistency of labneh is creamy.
-It reminds a little bit of philadelphia cream cheese.
+It reminds a little bit of Philadelphia cream cheese.
 You can make it at home with no hassle and no time, and you’ll always have fresh healthy cheese.
-A good yoghurt, or laban as it’s called in Arabic, and salt are the two ingredients you need.
+A good yogurt, or laban as it’s called in Arabic, and salt are the two ingredients you need.

 For making labneh cheese, the yogurt should be full cream yogurt.
-And if you don’t make your own yoghurt, try to buy the best you can find.
+And if you don’t make your own yogurt, try to buy the best you can find.